Stanels42/lab-08-backend/README.md

 # lab-07-backend
 The implantation of API keys into our server code

+# lob-08-backend
+Adding SQL database storage to the backend of the project

 # Project Name

 **Author**: Chris Stanley and Ting Luo
-**Version**: 1.1.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 1.2.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
 Provide a dashboard that provides info about the location that the user inputs.